saeloun/miru-web/docs/docs/contributing-guide/icons/miruicons.md

 isn't already in the collection, we can easily add it.
 Follow these steps:

-- **Step 1: Prepare the Icon File** Before adding a new icon, we'll need the icon's SVG file or import it from `phosphor-react` package or we can even add gif file.
+- **Step 1: Prepare the Icon File** Before adding a new icon, we'll need the icon's SVG file or import it from `@phosphor-icons/react` package or we can even add gif file.
 Basically we can create our own or obtain one that suits our needs.
   Ensure the file adheres to any format or dimension requirements.